 Sounds too good to be true?
 Well, there’s always a catch, and in this case it’s the fact that most Windows programs won’t work with Linux.
 In practice this is not a major problem; most users simply install Linux alongside Windows (it's an installation option) and choose one or the other when booting up.
 Choose Windows when you need to use your Windows programs, just as you always have.
-Or choose the Linux 'side' instead.
+Or choose the Linux 'side' when using a browser and browser-based applications.
 The choice is yours and there is nothing to lose.
 This is called ‘dual booting’.

 Choose the right version of Linux

-Linux is available in many flavours, or distributions (‘distros’).
+Linux is available in different flavours, or “distributions” (“distros”).
 This is because, strictly speaking, Linux is just the nucleus of an operating system.
-The nucleus, or ‘kernel’ in Linux-speak, is supported by many other pieces of software to make up a complete system.
-Each distro is actually the Linux kernel with a unique mix of supporting software, and each is designed with a different type of user in mind.
+The nucleus, or kernel in Linux-speak, is supported by many other pieces of software to make up a complete system.
+Each distro has a unique mix of supporting software with a particular type of user in mind.